ZaiusInc/python-zaius-export/README.md

 Your AWS credentials can be found in the Integrations section (Gear Icon, Data Management, Integrations) by opening the AWS integration.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/ZaiusInc/zaius-magento-2/tags).

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.